FranzDiebold/data-science-cheat-sheets/README.md

-# Data Science cheatsheets
+# Data Science cheat sheets

-A collection of Data Science cheatsheets.
+A collection of Data Science cheat sheets.

 ## Table of contents